sarvex/magisk-files/note.md

 **Welcome to Magisk Delta - the unofficial third-party Magisk with extra feature.
 Please uninstall Magisk Delta if you don't trust it**

-## 7e3301da-delta
+## 54c22aea-delta

-- A minor changes in mount mirrors
-- Allow installing Magisk directly into `/system` from Recovery
+- Avoid duplicate mountpoint of magic mount

 ### HAPPY NEW YEAR 2023 🎆🎆
 If this version is stable enough, it will be released as 25.2-delta-6 with highlight changes: